Top

 What Are the Types of Protective Orders in Texas?

-1. Emergency.
-A court may issue an emergency protective order when you have been arrested for sexual or abuse, domestic violence, or stalking.
 Emergency protective orders are effective for up to 61 days.
-However, when an incident involves assault with the use of a deadly weapon, the emergency protection order may last for 91 days.
+However, when an incident involves assault with the use of a deadly weapon, the emergency protective order may last for 91 days.
 A request for an emergency protective order can be requested by the victim of the crime, the police, a prosecutor, or the judge.

-2. Temporary.
-A judge may issue a temporary protective order without hearing the respondent’s side of the story.
-In other words, if someone requests a protective order against you, you will not have a chance to defend yourself at the hearing before the order is issued.
 Temporary protective orders typically last 20 days.
 However, the court may grant an extension of a temporary protective order upon the petitioner’s request or if the respondent has not been served with the protective order at the end of its expiration date.
 If a protective order was issued as part of a criminal or civil proceeding, the order would remain in effect until the proceedings are complete.

-3. Permanent.
-Once the court has a chance to hear both the petitioner and respondent, it may decide to issue a permanent protective order.
 In Texas, permanent protective orders remain in effect for the period specified in the court order.
 Generally, the duration of a permanent protective order does not exceed two years.
 However, the petitioner may request the court to extend the permanent order.

-What Happens After a Protective Order is Issued
+What Happens After a Protective Order Is Issued

-When someone files protective order against you, a judge may grant the order if it believes that the petitioner is in immediate danger.
+When someone files a protective order against you, a judge may grant the order if it believes that the petitioner is in immediate danger.
 The judge may issue a temporary protective order, which will be effective for at least 20 days.

 The type and terms of a protective order depend on the nature and severity of the allegations made in the petition requesting the order.
 For example, if the petitioner is your spouse who accuses you of domestic violence, you will most likely be ordered to vacate the marital home to comply with the protective order.